Inspirational Playroom Makeover Ideas You Can Do at Home with Your Kids!

 Seven-year-old Landen, who was diagnosed with T-cell acute lymphocytic leukemia (T-ALL), loves Zelda and Minecraft, games and playing with his little brother, Corben, 3.
 Corben and Landen share a bedroom, so our interior design team had extra space to create a playroom full of stylish storage solutions where the boys could play, dream and house their pet, Spider-Man, a shy and fuzzy tarantula.

-Last year, our team designed a room for Finn, who was ﬁghting a battle against Ewing’s Sarcoma, and his brother, Declan, of Lutz.
+In 2020, our team designed a room for Finn, who was ﬁghting a battle against Ewing’s Sarcoma, and his brother, Declan, of Lutz.
 Tragically, Finn passed away last month after bravely ﬁghting so hard.
 The foundation set up by loving family and friends, Finn’s Fighters, is part of his legacy, helping raise awareness for pediatric cancer and supporting other families with children facing a medical crisis.

 Savvy giving by design’s mantra for creating a space with toys is “organization that looks incredible, too.”